Diocese of Menorca

-The Roman Catholic Diocese of Menorca (Dioecesis Minoricensis) is a diocese located in the island of Menorca in the Ecclesiastical province of Valencia in Spain.
+The Diocese of Menorca (Dioecesis Minoricensis) is a Latin Church diocese of the Catholic Church located in the island of Menorca in the ecclesiastical province of Valencia in Spain.

 History

-It was established as the Diocese of Menorca in the 5th century.
+It was established as the Diocese of Menorca in 1795.

+In 2021, a priest in the diocese was stripped of pastoral duties and rights after he was found likely to have committed financial fraud.